Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

 - `@example` - specifies an example.
 This can be a simple code block, or a [runnable example](#the-example-tag).
 - `@deprecated` - specifies that the following code is deprecated and should not be used.
-  In The AngularJS docs, there are two specific patterns which can be used to further describe the deprecation: `sinceVersion="<version>"` and `removeVersion="<version>"`
+  In The AngularTS docs, there are two specific patterns which can be used to further describe the deprecation: `sinceVersion="<version>"` and `removeVersion="<version>"`

 The `type` in `@param` and `@returns` must be wrapped in `{}` curly braces, e.g. `{Object|Array}`.